-A whole school assembly, constituting the statutory act of worship, is held each school day.
+We hold collective worship every day in the form of whole school, key stage and class assemblies.
 Parents have the right to withdraw a child from assembly should they so wish.
 Parents are invited to attend our special assemblies – these dates will be advertised on our newsletter and on our school calendar.
 After the class assemblies parents are invited back to the classroom to view and celebrate their child’s work.

 At the end of the school day the children leave the building via the back door in their classroom.
 The class teacher will allow the children to leave after they have been dismissed and when the parent or carer has been identified.
 Children in Years 5 and 6 are allowed to leave without waiting for a responsible adult once the school has been informed in writing by the parent that they wish for this to happen.
 Older siblings must not be responsible in collecting younger siblings without the parent being present.

 If you are held up for some reason and are not able to make it for school pick-up time please do not panic we will look after your child until you arrive.
 If at all possible, please do call the school office so we can let your child know what is happening.

 Soon after the children start school they are given their own book bag.
 This is used to carry our shared reading books and any pieces of work that the teacher would like completing at home.
 As a rule our EYFS and Key Stage 1 children do not bring work home other than reading, spellings, mental maths games and shared reading books.
 They may, however be asked to find out about various things and/or to bring things such as photographs into the class.
 Homework increases as the children progress through the school.